gilinamcbride/portfolio-generator/README.md

 ## Usage

 Clone respository and install necessary npm packages.
 Run "node app.js" and follow the prompts and answer the questions.
-The generated README.md file will be located in the dist folder.
+The generated html file will be located in the dist folder.

 ## Questions?